 - Frequently Asked Questions

 This makes recognizing the signs of illness exponentially harder.
-To make the diagnosis of depression even more complicated, many signs of feline depression are very similar or the exact same as symptoms from other common animal diseases such as kidney disease and cancer.
-Symptoms like reduced appetite, apathy, nausea, avoidance and withdrawal are seen in many kinds of dysfunctions, and none are exclusive to depression.
+To make the diagnosis of depression even more complicated, many signs of feline depression are very similar or even produce the exact same symptoms as other common diseases such as kidney disease and cancer.
+Things like reduced appetite, apathy, nausea, avoidance, and withdrawal are seen in many kinds of dysfunctions, and none are exclusive to depression.

 Symptoms of feline depression

 Is your cat suddenly eating a lot more than she normally does?
 This could be a symptom of underlying issues.

 Keeping their fur clean is one of the highest priorities in the life of a cat.
 When you notice that your cat hasn’t been taking care of herself as she used to, something might be up.

 This one is pretty hard to keep track of since cats can easily sleep up to 18 hours per day.